School Improvement Offer

 Challenge and Support

-THE Partnership offers challenge and support to all schools, regardless of where they are in their improvement journey.
-For each school this includes:
+We provide challenge and support to all our member schools, regardless of where they are in their improvement journey.
+Benefits to member schools include:

 Executive Coaching for Headteachers

-At THE Partnership we believe in the transformational impact of coaching.
-Given the significant challenges and pressures that Headteachers continue to be under in 2021, we will be providing access to coaching as part of our core offer this year.
+We believe in the transformational impact of coaching and the feedback from Headteachers suggests that you agree.
+We will again be providing access to coaching as part of our membership offer in 2023-24.

 We understand the importance of being able to get in touch to seek advice on a range of issues.
-Our team will provide the support, advice and guidance you require or will signpost you to the right agencies or people to help support and guide you if they believe that is in your best interests.
+Being a member of THE Partnership means you are never alone - we are always at the other end of an email or phone.
+We will try to provide the support, advice and guidance you need or will signpost you to the right agencies or people to help if we believe that will provide the best solution.

 Keeping in Touch/Communication

-Our survey of member schools identified that the element that you valued the most during 2020 was THE Partnership keeping in regular touch and providing opportunities for you to keep in touch with each other.
-We will ensure this continues in 2021-22 through:
+Our member surveys identify that what members most value from us is communication - keeping in regular touch and providing opportunities for you to connect and keep in touch with each other.
+This highly valued member service will continue in 2023-24 through: